Skip to main content

 Plan Mode

-When you ask for something complex, the agent first creates a plan.
+When you ask for something, the agent first creates a plan.
 It shows you what it intends to do before making changes.
 Review the plan and approve it to continue.

 Execute Mode